hojason117/Textured_Face_Model/README.md

 # Textured_Face_Model
-This is a project uses OpenGL to map face scans onto face models, creates control mesh of the face, and does some simple face animation.
+This is a facial mapping tool using C++/OpenGL to map face scans onto face models, creates control mesh of the face, and displays simple facial animations.